Visual1mpact/Paradox_AntiCheat/docs/Commands_Features/utility.md

 **Limits:** Minimum `10` seconds, Maximum `3600` seconds (1 hour).

-## :scripture
+## scripture
 ### At A Glance
-The `:scripture` command allows players to enable or disable receiving **scripture verses** in-game along with optional **daily diamond rewards**.
+The `scripture` command allows players to enable or disable receiving **scripture verses** in-game along with optional **daily diamond rewards**.
 Players with scripture enabled receive verses at a regular interval, displayed on-screen with an optional reward.

 ?> Required Clearance Level To Execute: `3`